-If you’re a small business owner, you’re probably familiar with workers’ compensation.
-Hopefully, you will not ever have to rely on the coverage.
-Making smart decisions related to workers’ compensation and workplace safety can help keep your employees safe.
+If you’re a small business owner, you’re probably familiar with workers’ compensation, a way of covering employees who are hurt on the job.
+Of course, you want your employees to be safe and productive, and in an ideal world, you would never have to rely on coverage.
+That’s not entirely within your control, but making smart decisions related to workers’ compensation and workplace safety can help keep your employees safe.
 Here’s how you can address some workplace health and safety hazards.

-OSHA offers great resources for small businesses looking to make their workplace as safe as possible.
-They suggest five steps to take to ensure employee safety.
+The Occupational Safety and Health Administration (OSHA) offers helpful resources for small business owners who want to make their workplace as safe as possible, including an extensive, free Small Business Safety and Health Handbook.
+The agency suggests five steps to take to ensure employee safety.

 1. Examine OSHA’s Safety Rules and Regulations